Please note that Tapas no longer supports Internet Explorer.

 “What an honest person!
 Be it as you wish!”
 The corners of his mouth slowly twitched upwards, then he placed a book with blank pages on her chest.
 “This is for you to write.
 Do not let anyone’s pen touch the pages of your life anymore!”

 Rain, colder than her body, suddenly poured from the sky.
-She could no longer feel it pressing on her skin through the wet clothes.
-Her eyes were completely closed, and nobody would have guessed whether she cried in her final moments or not, as the rain had long washed everything on her face.
+She could no longer feel it pressing down on her skin through the wet clothes.
+Her eyes were completely closed, and nobody would have guessed whether she cried in her final moments or not, as the water drops had long washed everything on her face.

 Aira’s soul wandered in darkness for a long time, a darkness she was already used to.
 As she walked and walked, a light the size of a plum appeared in the distance.